exoplatform/exo-documentation/docs/Configuration.rst

 	exo.es.search.http.connections.max=2
 	exo.es.index.http.connections.max=2

-Default value is set to 2 for the both parameters.
+``exo.es.search.http.connections.max`` is the maximum number of connections in the HTTP connections pool for Elasticsearch search calls.
+Default value set to 2.
+``exo.es.index.http.connections.max`` is the maximum number of connections in the HTTP connections pool for Elasticsearch indexing calls.
+Default value set to 2.